Frequently asked questions

 10. How do you ensure project quality?

-Your project will be closely managed by QUICK's construction managers.
+Your project will be closely managed by our construction managers.
 Our construction managers have decades of experience in the industry.
 Our subcontractors and vendors are subject matter experts on their particular trade.
 Periodically our managers meet and give direction to subcontractors onsite, inspect your project, and identify any corrections needed.
 At certain stages of the project, there will be client walk-thrus to calibrate expectations.
 Ultimately, our goal is to reach the finish line in tandem with your acceptance of the final product.

 11. What type of warranty do you offer?